• Skip to primary navigation

 • Remove the pan from the refrigerator and place about 2 teaspoons of jam across the bottom of each tartlet.

-• Transfer the coconut meringue to a piping bag or a large ziploc bag with about 1/2 inch (1.25 cm) corner snipped off.
+• Transfer the coconut meringue to a piping bag or a large ziploc bag with about 1/2 inch (1.25 centimeter) corner snipped off.
 Pipe the batter or spoon over the apricot jam to fully cover.

 • Bake the Hertzoggies in the preheated oven until the pastry is set and the meringue is crisp and golden, about 20-25 minutes.
-Allow to cool in the pan for 5 minutes before removing to a wire rack to cool to room temperature.

 • These pastries are best the day they are baked, but can be stored in an airtight container in the refrigerator for up to 3 days.